leapwallet/cosmos-node-setup/docs/url-setup.md

         sudo systemctl reload caddy
         ```
-    - Follow this step if the server you're configuring is for a full node:
+    - Follow this step if the server you're configuring is for a full node other than a sentry:

         ```shell
         printf "\